SyncGM/console/README.md

 user and then end console processing.
 This can be done by entering code into an event's Script Call command like so:

-    Console.open(%{puts 'Hi, there.'})
+    SES::Console.open(%{puts 'Hi, there.'})

-  You can also perform 'silent' evaluations (essentially, evaluation without the displayed return value) by passing a string to the `Console.evaluate` method directly with a second argument of `true` to enable silent evaluation.
+  You can also perform 'silent' evaluations (essentially, evaluation without the displayed return value) by passing a string to `SES::Console.evaluate` directly with a second argument of `true` to enable silent evaluation.
 Example (in a Script Call):

-    Console.evaluate(%{puts 'Hi, there.'}, true)
+    SES::Console.evaluate(%{puts 'Hi, there.'}, true)

 License
 -----------------------------------------------------------------------------